Latest Advances in PCB Processing Techniques

-In the current printed circuit board (PCB) processing, the common method is the “pattern plating method.”
-This involves pre-plating a layer of lead-tin anti-corrosion on the copper foil section that needs to remain on the outer layer, known as the circuit pattern.
-The remaining copper foil is then chemically corroded through etching, resulting in two copper layers on the board.
-During outer layer etching, one copper layer must be completely removed, leaving the final circuit.
-This pattern electroplating method only has copper plating under the lead-tin resist layer.
+In the realm of printed circuit board (PCB) processing, the “pattern plating method” remains a common practice.
+This technique involves applying a layer of lead-tin anti-corrosion on the copper foil section designated to form the circuit pattern on the outer layer.
+Subsequently, the excess copper foil is chemically corroded through etching, resulting in the formation of two copper layers on the board.
+During the outer layer etching process, one copper layer is selectively removed, finalizing the circuit layout.
+Notably, the pattern plating method entails copper plating solely under the lead-tin resist layer.

-Another process is the “full board copper plating process,” where copper is plated on the entire board except for parts covered by photosensitive film.
-This method requires double plating and etching of all parts of the board, causing issues with fine wire widths and side corrosion affecting line uniformity.
+Another notable approach is the “full board copper plating process,” where copper is uniformly plated across the entire board, except for areas shielded by photosensitive film.
+This method necessitates dual plating and etching across all board sections, which can pose challenges related to fine wire widths and side corrosion impacting line consistency.

-In the outer circuit processing of PCBs, a method using photosensitive film as the resist layer is also used, similar to inner layer etching processes.
-Ammonia-based etchants are commonly used with tin or lead-tin anti-corrosion layers.
-Ammonia etchants such as ammonia/ammonium chloride or ammonia/ammonium sulfate solutions are widely available.
+For outer circuit processing of PCBs, a technique utilizing photosensitive film as the resist layer is commonly employed, mirroring inner layer etching procedures.
+Ammonia-based etchants, often paired with tin or lead-tin anti-corrosion layers, are widely utilized.
+Solutions such as ammonia/ammonium chloride or ammonia/ammonium sulfate are prevalent options.

-Equipment adjustment and interaction with corrosive solutions are crucial in ammonia etching processing.
-Maintaining continuous working status and selecting the proper nozzle structure and spray method are essential for high-quality etching results.
-The etching rate in ammonia etching is based on ammonia concentration, emphasizing the need for fresh solutions to flush out copper ions and provide ammonia for the reaction.
+Effective equipment calibration and handling of corrosive solutions are pivotal in ammonia etching processes.
+Sustaining uninterrupted operational status and selecting appropriate nozzle configurations and spray methods are imperative for achieving high-quality etching outcomes.
+The etching rate in ammonia etching is contingent on ammonia concentration, underscoring the necessity for fresh solutions to eliminate copper ions and facilitate the ammonia-triggered reactions.

-Controlling monovalent copper ions in ammonia etching solutions is key for faster reaction speeds, with additives used to reduce monovalent copper ions.
-Introducing oxygen to convert monovalent copper to divalent copper helps maintain low monovalent copper content, with the need for controlled airflow to prevent loss of ammonia.
-Methods like adding pure ammonia and PH meter control systems help maintain solution stability.
+Crucially, managing monovalent copper ions in ammonia etching solutions is crucial for enhancing reaction speeds, with additives employed to diminish monovalent copper ions.
+Introducing oxygen to convert monovalent copper to divalent copper aids in maintaining low monovalent copper levels, necessitating controlled airflow to prevent ammonia loss.
+Techniques like incorporating pure ammonia and employing pH meter control systems play a pivotal role in upholding solution stability.

-Research in chemical etching has progressed to machine structure design for divalent copper solutions, offering potential benefits in the printed circuit industry.
-In the photochemical etching industry, stringent parameters are required for etching thick copper foils, with higher standards than in the PCB industry.
+Ongoing research in chemical etching has evolved towards machine structure design tailored for divalent copper solutions, presenting promising prospects for the PCB industry.
+Within the photochemical etching domain, stringent parameters are essential for etching thick copper foils, demanding elevated standards compared to traditional PCB practices.

 Contact